Project-Counter/cop5/source/04-reports/03-title-reports.rst

    :header-rows: 2

    * - :rspan:`1` Filter/Attribute
-     - :cspan:`3` Filters available (options for Master Report and required for Standard Views)
+     - :cspan:`3` Filters available (options for Title Report and required for Standard Views of the Title Report)

    * - TR
      - TR_B1